 3DCP, undoubtedly an innovative technology, is gradually being integrated into the construction industry.
 While its adoption brings numerous benefits, there are a few challenges to overcome.
 Skilled labor being one of the primary ones; operating our 3D construction printers, despite being straightforward, requires specialized training and skill development.
 To address this, we provide comprehensive training to ensure our customers are well-equipped to handle the technology.
 A second one is compliance with regional building codes.
 3DCP is a safe and efficient construction method, but because it deviates from traditional techniques, it requires the formulation of new regulations and standards by local authorities.
 This adjustment process is ongoing, with gradual steps being taken toward integrating these innovations into standard building regulations.

 Looking forward, we are optimistic about the role of automation and innovation in construction to achieve worldwide goals such as providing affordable housing and overcoming labor shortage in the industry.
-3DCP not only promises to change how we build but also to continually evolve, becoming even smarter, more automized, and more efficient in the coming years.
+3DCP not only promises to change how we build but also to continually evolve, becoming even smarter, more automated, and more efficient in the coming years.